shailesh1729/tisp/book/proximal_operator/prox_op.md

 (sec:proximal:examples)=
 ## Examples
+Remainder of this section will be dedicated for the computation of proximal mappings or operators for different functions.
+Most of these functions are convex (with the exception of a few).
+The proximal mappings will be computed either from the first principles (by solving the minimization problem of $f(u) + \frac{1}{2}\| \bu - \bx \|^2$) or by making use of the proximal calculus rules developed above.

 Some key ideas that will be repeatedly used in the computation of the proximal operator in this section.